lbnl-science-it/scienceit-docs/README.md

 Pushing changes to the github repository will automatically run `mkdocs build` and publish the generated html pages on github pages.
 These are hosted on the `gh-pages` brach while the markdown source of the documentation lies on the `main` branch.

 This is achieved through Gihub Actions workflow file `.github/workflows/ci.yml`.

+## Pages migration status page

+A list of pages from https://it.lbl.gov/resource/hpc/ and their current location on the mkdocs site or if they are missing can be found on this repo's wiki at https://github.com/lbnl-science-it/scienceit-docs/wiki/Pages-migration-status.